aspose-cells/Aspose.Cells-Doc-md/swedish/net/developer-guide/managing-ranges/search-and-replace-data-in-a-range/_index.sv.md

 type: docs
 weight: 170
 url: /sv/net/search-and-replace-data-in-a-range/
-description: Den här artikeln visar hur du söker och ersätter data i ett intervall i Excel med C#-kod.
+description: Den här artikeln visar hur du söker och ersätter data i ett intervall i Excel med C#-koden.
 keywords: c# search and replace data in excel, c# search data in excel, c# search and replace data in a range, c# search data in a range, c# searching data in a range, c# searching data in range, c# searching data in excel, c# search data in range, search and replace data in excel with c#, search and replace data in a range with c#, search and replace data in range with c#
 ---
 {{% alert color="primary" %}}